BazzaCuda/TRARunrar/README.md

 -----------
 ### Update History
+v2.3 (2025-03-26)

+WinRAR and UnRAR both create some very peculiar non-standard file attributes in RAR archives, both for directories and for files, e.g. 20020, 80010, 1A0010 and 1A0020.
+This makes separating directories from files more difficult than it should be.

+After some investigation, it appears to be more reliable to simply check for the TRARHeaderDataEx.flags = 32 (see processFileHeader in RAR.pas), which seems to be consistent even when the non-standard file attributes are present.
+I have left the old code commented out for now (rather than removing it) while I assess developer feedback.
+If you are having to include code in your RARListFile event handler to filter out directories, please let me know.

+N.B. listArchive should only lists files.
+Any directory paths will be included in the filenames.

 v2.2 (2025-03-25)

 Allow for RAR archives created [by a RarLab application] on Linux and Unix variants, e.g. Android.
 These have different file attribute values for files and directories which prevented TRAR from listing the files in such archives.